-Cultural Heritage, Digital Transition, CH Digitalization, Archaeological Heritage, 3D integrated survey, Photogrammetry, Laser scanner, 3D model, Retopology, Physically Based Rendering, Texture maps, Digital platforms, Data management, Archaeological Site of Sepino
+Cultural Heritage, 3D integrated survey, Photogrammetry, Laser scanner, Digital platforms, Archaeological Site of Sepino

-Introduction
+1. Introduction

 Digitalization has become an inescapable step in the process of knowing, preserving, and enhancing Cultural Heritage.
 Indeed, it not only offers new opportunities for the enjoyment of Cultural Heritage subject to deterioration or now lost, but also serves as an investigative tool and aid for specialized studies, knowledge dissemination, and is capable of enriching the range of interpretations on existing heritage with new meanings (Pagliano, 2023).
 Among the various disciplines that have relied on the benefits of digital, archaeology began to take its first steps in this direction in the last decades of the last century by first experimenting with the resources offered by Geographical Information Systems (GIS) and, subsequently, the additional potential introduced by the third dimension, which has great utility in both technical-scientific and tourist-disclosure contexts (Mastronuzzi, 2020).
 The creation of 3D models requires a previous process of reverse engineering that, thanks to three-dimensional surveys of the real asset, allows its morphology to be reconstructed in a digital space.
-This particular scientific-disciplinary sector, over the years, has benefitted from the implementation of new intervention procedures and a profound methodological renewal, facilitated by the rapid development of electronic and information technologies.
+This particular scientific-disciplinary sector, over the years, has benefitted from the implementation of new procedures and a profound intervention methodological renewal, facilitated by the rapid development of electronic and information technologies.
 This has resulted in a significant simplification of the data acquisition phase as well as a refinement in their processing.
-All this has made it possible to accurately survey even very complex environments in a much shorter time than in the past, achieving a level of detail in largely unattainable documentation with traditional survey techniques (Galera-Rodríguez, 2022).
+All this has made it possible to accurately survey even very complex environments in a much shorter time than in the past, achieving a level of detail in documentation largely unattainable with traditional survey techniques (Galera-Rodríguez, 2022).
 However, this process inevitably clashes with the extent, heterogeneity and complexity inherent in archaeological realities.
-The sheer data the limitations of commonly size, used technological means, the lack of knowledge and competence by managing institutions and professionals also pose significant constraints on the usability of the produced elaborations, especially in the case of large-scale assets.
+The sheer data limitations of commonly size. the used technological means, the lack of knowledge and competence by managing institutions and professionals also pose significant constraints on the usability of the produced elaborations, especially in the case of large-scale assets.
 Thus, the need for a standard that facilitates the transition to digital has arisen.
-To tackle this problem, the paper presents the work carried out on the Archaeological Site of Sepino in Molise (Italy), This site has been selected by the Italian Ministry of Culture (MiC) as a case study to structure workflows and functional solutions for digitalisation of archaeological the sites throughout the Country, with the hope of contributing to the preservation and enhancement of the Cultural Heritage they contain and the promotion of scientific research in this field.
+To tackle this and data representation for objects of problem, the paper presents the work carried out on the Archaeological Site of Sepino in Molise (Italy), This site has been selected by the Italian Ministry of Culture (MiC) as a case study to structure workflows and functional solutions for the digitalisation of archaeological sites throughout the Country, with the hope of contributing to the preservation and enhancement of the Cultural Heritage they contain and the promotion of scientific research in this field.